wangyanbinghub/gitskills/README.md

 # gitskills
-Creating a new branch is quick haha.
+Creating a new branch is quick haha & simple hehe.